- Law360

 By Michael Nunes

-Delaware's net general revenue from July through February outpaced last fiscal year's collection for that period by $70 million, according to a report by the state Department of Finance.
+Iowa's general fund revenue collection for July through May dropped $745 million from last fiscal year's collection during that period, according to a report by the state Department of Management.